 Trent Clagg serves as a Training Specialist of the Naifeh Center for Effective Leadership (NCEL) at the University of Tennessee's Institute of Public Service.
 Originally from Idaho, Trent Clagg has been involved in service and leadership for several years.
 He is the product of three generations of leaders and speakers.
 He is a graduate of Lee University earning a degree in Communications, with an emphasis in Telecommunications.
 Later on he received his Master’s degree in Educational Leadership from Lincoln Memorial University.
 He married Mary Hamilton in 2000, and they moved to Lenoir City, TN.
 In 2002, he accepted the position as the Manager of the Clayton Performing Arts Center at Pellissippi State Community College in Knoxville, TN.
 After serving almost ten years, Trent accepted a position at Lincoln Memorial University to work in the Assessment department and successfully aided the Carter and Moyers School of Education in attaining the honorable National Council for the Accreditation of Teacher Accreditation (NCATE).
 Trent has served in multiple leadership capacities in his career including a local non-profit where he has served as a motivational speaker since 2006.
 He has been a featured speaker at several camps in the Pacific Northwest as well as many venues in East Tennessee.
 He enjoys spending time with his family, discovering the outdoors, and horseback riding.
 Trent and his wife Mary have three beautiful daughters, Abby, Annabeth, & Amelia.

 Greg is a graduate of the Southern Police Institute’s Administrative Officer’s Course.
-He holds a Bachelor of Science Degree in Criminal Justice from Bethel University and an Associate of Applied Science Degree from Roane State Community College.
+He holds a Master of Science Degree in Criminal Justice from the University of Louisville and a Bachelor of Science Degree in Criminal Justice from Bethel University.

 Fire Management Consultant, MTAS615.532.7108 | 226 Capitol Blvd., Suite 606, Nashville, TN 37219